-Announcement of bankruptcy is decided by a regional court (commercial bankruptcy department with jurisdiction for the debtor’s place of residence) in response to the debtor’s application.
+Announcement of bankruptcy is decided by a regional court (commercial bankruptcy department with jurisdiction for the debtor’s place of residence) in response to the debtor’s or creditor's application.
 Such application may be filed by a private person who is not a sole trader at the time of arisal of insolvency at no fault of the person.

 The court will dismiss a bankruptcy application if the debtor led to his insolvency or significantly increased it wilfully or in result of gross negligence.